rajat-kumar-mondal/proteinAnalysis/README.md

 ## Introduction
 It is very important to know the compositional details for any kind of protein-related study.
 The composition of a protein plays a crucial role in determining its type (hydrophobic or hydrophilic), activity, and behavior.
 This package can be used to find various compositional details of a protein.
 This package does not compute the count of all amino acids and their frequencies, as this function is already implemented in the `ProteinAnalysis` class in the `ProtParam` module of the `biopython` package.
 Except for amino acid count and frequency, other compositional details can be computed by this package.

+## Development Background
+The development of this package was part of the **Anti-microbial Peptide Database version 1 (AMPDB v1)** project, which has been published in **Nature Scientific Reports** by **Nature Publishing Group UK**.
+Click on the DOI in the citation section below to see the article.

 ## Requirements
 Python 3.10 or higher versions required.